-Lincoln’s Business Studies course takes an international perspective with the aim of helping prepare students for the global nature of the modern business practice.
+Lincoln’s Business Studies course takes an international perspective with the aim of helping prepare students for the global nature of modern business practice.
 Students have the opportunity to specialize in areas of particular interest and there are opportunities to acquire workplace experience.

 Many of our academics are active researchers with real-life expertise.
 Their industry links can benefit students by exposing them to current business thinking and the latest developments in the sector.